 Technique combinations performed to achieve intraoperative stability of the patella included medial soft tissue release (medial capsule and retinaculum), lateral capsule and retinaculum imbrication, trochleoplasty and TTT.

 All surgical procedures included a lateral parapatellar approach to the stifle joint and an arthrotomy to evaluate the femoral trochlear groove, patellar articular cartilage, cruciate ligaments and menisci.
-If the femoral trochlea was subjectively considered to be of inadequate depth, a trochlear wedge recession (TWR)15 or a trochlear block recession (TBR) technique16 was performed based on surgeon preference.
+If the femoral trochlea was subjectively considered to be of inadequate depth, a trochlear wedge recession15 or a trochlear block recession technique16 was performed based on surgeon preference.
 A TTT was performed if the tibial tuberosity was found to be medially translated, transposing the tibial tuberosity laterally until the quadriceps mechanism was subjectively realigned and the patella could no longer be luxated.
-The TTT was then stabilized with one or two arthrodesis wires (A-wire) with or without a tension band wire (TBW).
-The A-wires range from 0.9 to 2.0mm, are usually unthreaded and have a trocar in both ends.
-The point of insertion of the A-wire was recorded as proximal to the tibial tuberosity, at the level of the tibial tuberosity (patellar ligament insertion area) or distal to the tibial tuberosity (or at the tibial crest).
-When two A-wires were placed, the insertion point was recorded for the most proximal pin, and their alignment was recorded as horizontal or vertical (Figure 3), as previously described9.
-The direction of the A-wire was also recorded as caudoproximal, caudodistal or perpendicular to the anatomical axis of the tibia.
+The TTT was then stabilized with one or two Kirschner wires (K-wire) with or without a tension band wire (TBW).
+The K-wires range from 0.9 to 2.0mm, are usually unthreaded and have a trocar point in each end.
+The point of insertion of the K-wire was recorded as proximal to the tibial tuberosity, at the level of the tibial tuberosity (patellar ligament insertion area) or distal to the tibial tuberosity (or at the tibial crest).
+When two K-wires were placed, the insertion point was recorded for the most proximal pin, and their location, relative to each other, was described as being vertical or horizontal (Figure 3),, as previously described9.
+The direction of the K-wire was also recorded as caudoproximal, caudodistal or perpendicular to the anatomical axis of the tibia.
 Soft tissue balancing procedures, including medial release and lateral imbrication, were performed as deemed necessary by the surgeon to ensure normal tracking and stability of the patella throughout stifle range of motion.
 Orthogonal radiographs were obtained immediately after surgery to assess implant positioning.

 Complications

-Orthopedic and radiographic assessment was completed at 6-8 weeks post-operatively or sooner if any deterioration occurred.
+Orthopaedic and radiographic assessment was completed at 6-8 weeks post-operatively or sooner if any deterioration occurred.
 When a complication occurred, the patient was treated medically or surgically, having subsequent periodic follow up appointments until the complication was considered resolved.
-Complications were standardized as previously defined by Cook et al. (2010)17.
+Complications were standardized as previously defined17.
 To detect any unreported short- or long-term complications associated with the surgery, the referring veterinarians were contacted, and the complete clinical notes of each patient were reviewed.

 Statistical analysis